-TO THE OUERY OF DENYS AN ANSWER: J. VOADEN on the RUSSIAN OFFICE IN EGYPT - Same Volume - Page 29.
+TO THE QUERY OF DENYS J. VOADEN on the RUSSIAN

+OFFICE IN EGYPT - Same Volume - Page 29.

-Revolution of Russia for the "Egyptian Office for tely through the visual means of exhibiting them White Russian Refugees in Egypt", who escaped in public places where all could see them.
+"These duty stamps may have been issued after the has done a great deal to promote Egyptian Phila-Revolution of Russia for the "Egyptian Office for tely through the visual means of exhibiting them White Russian Refugees in Egypt", who escaped in public places where all could see them.
 As a from this country, mostly via Odessa.